 Cloud sync keeps the same set of files and folders on client devices and cloud storage.
 One-way sync uploads files to the cloud as they’re modified and users can download them manually.
-With two-way sync, a cloud is intermediate storage.
+With two-way sync, a cloud is an intermediate storage.
 When altered files are uploaded, all clients download them automatically.
 Almost all public services like Google Drive and Dropbox are based on two-way sync.

 Sync services focus on business collaborations.
-Therefore, they have a lower data volume cap, a limited request rate and don’t support advanced features like block-level management.
+Therefore, they have a lower data volume cap, a limited request rate, and don’t support advanced features like block-level management.
 Cloud sync systems rarely have pay-as-you-go pricing, so you have to pay for the entire storage capacity even if you use only one-third of it.

 If you want to learn more, check Google Drive vs. Google Cloud Storage article.